vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 declares that they are 'puruṣārtha' and not 'kratvartha'; (2) In the Praśnopanisad I. 13 and 15 it is said 'day is the prāna and the night the food of Prajāpati and those who have sexual intercourse by day attack prāṇa while those that have it by night are observing brahmacarya; that those who observe the Prajāpati-vrata produce children (a son and a daughter).'
 In Praśna I. 15 Prajāpativrata means indulging in sexual intercourse only at night; this meaning is different

 from that given by Sabara.
-Prati pad-vratas--Agni 176 (only two yratas), KKV 35-40,
+Prati pad-vratas--Agni 176 (only two vratas), KKV 35-40,

 HV I. 335-365; KN 140–149, PC 56-81, VR 49-78, HK 614 (quoting Bhav.) say the 1st tithis of Cai., K. and Āśv. are the holiest (also HV II.
 350).
 If Pratipad is viddhū all